Esvalirion/vue-drag-it-dude/README.md

 Vue.component('vue-drag-it-dude', DragItDude)
 ```

-Don't forget to add for the parent element css property `position: relative;`
+Don't forget to add `position: relative;` for parent element!

 #### Now use it!